mobie/mobie.github.io/tutorials/expert_mode.md

 ### Open MoBIE Project Branch

-If you only want to open a certain github branch of a project (without separate control over metadata, images an tables), you can use the **Open MoBIE Project Branch** command:
+If you only want to open a certain github branch of a project (without separate control over metadata, images and tables), you can use the **Open MoBIE Project Branch** command:

 <img width="600" alt="image" src="./tutorial_images/openMoBIEProjectBranch.png">